Winter Art Project for Preschoolers

 This preschooler squeezes glitter glue all over his shaving cream tray.

 Once all the paint has been squeezed onto the shaving cream tray, use a paintbrush, stick, cotton bud, or any other utensil to swirl and mix all the colors to create a marble effect.
-This is so much fun for young kids and a great lesson in control – overmixing will lead to all the colors blending to create a murky, mucky color.
+This is so much fun for young kids and a great lesson in control – over mixing will lead to all the colors blending to create a murky, mucky color.

 a preschool hand using a q-tip to swirl colored paint into shaving cream that he'll use to make trees for his winter landscape art activity

-TIme to marble green, black, and white together to make our treetops.
+Time to marble green, black, and white together to make our treetops.

 Once the colors have been swirled together to make a marbled effect, it’s time to dip!
 This part can get very messy, so the adult might want to take over at this part.